Why does Fairtrade mean sustainable trade?

 Environmental protection is a key element of Fairtrade’s view of sustainability.
 Fairtrade Standards require smallholder farmer and larger hired labour production set-ups to comply in key areas.
 The Standards also promote training for farmers, which can include advice on switching to environmentally friendly practices.
 This has been shown to lead to good agricultural practices, which have encouraged environmentally sustainable production.
 The Standards also guide producers in adapting to climate change and mitigate their impact.

-Climate change and Fairtrade coffee
+Read more about climate change and Fairtrade coffee (pdf)

 There is also more information in 'How Green is Fairtrade?' - a film created by Fairtrade campaigners in Bristol to mark their hosting of the International Fair Trade Towns conference and Bristol’s European Green Capital status in 2015.